elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-dirichlet-distribution.md

 the possibility of a customer to report a suspicious transaction is close to 0?
 On the other hand, more calls may be expected during day time - increasing the possibility.
-Using the prior expectations based on the past data, the best way to predict the proportions or probabilities is with Beta distribution.
+Using the prior expectations based on the past data, the best way to predict the proportions and probabilities is with Beta distribution.

-`Test Noteeeeeee`
+`Beta distribution is used to predict proportions and probabilities`

  The standard $Beta$ distribution gives the probability density of